rackerlabs/support-how-to/content/dedicated-hosting/network-device-reboot-faq.md

 #### Can I schedule the reboot?

-You can't schedule a reboot at this time.
-However, we are working with our teams to roll out this functionality in the future.
+Yes, you can schedule a reboot to occur.
+We have a "Schedule Reboot" feature built into our MyRackspace portal.
+For more information about scheduling a reboot, see the [Scheduling a network device reboot](https://support.rackspace.com/how-to/schedule-network-device-reboot/) article.

 #### I was notified that my network device is vulnerable to a bug or a security related exploit.
 How do I proceed?